-Dark Net – This terms is a descriptions for networks that are not found in search engines such as Google, Yahoo or Bing and are unable to be accessed by the general public members, unless they are given special authorization and the correct information required to access.
+Dark Net – This term is a description for networks that are not found in search engines such as Google, Yahoo or Bing and are unable to be accessed by the general public members unless they are given special authorization and the correct information required to access.

 Some other popular sites are Agora, Pandora, Hydra, Cloud Nine etc.

 Online Drug Vendors – These are illegal substance providers that put their merchandise up on the dark web marketplaces to sell, compare them to eBay sellers, except on an illicit and anonymous level.

 Cryptocurrencies – A currency that is entirely online and allows for untraceable exchanges, currencies such as Bitcoin are the most well known

 TOR (The Onion Router) – This is a system used to distribute information and electronic files over the internet without being traced as it is heavily encrypted and completely anonymous.

 So the big question is, how does this all work?

 For some people the idea of ordering drugs from their own home sounds a lot better than meeting up with a unsavoury character and showing your face, a lot of illicit dealers that are out on the streets are also continuously monitored by the local police, so in a weird way, some people consider purchasing illegal substances via the web ‘safer’.

 Using the dark web for the purchase of drugs is a highly anonymous process, with special marketplaces that have hidden locations and untraceable IP addresses, it makes for an virtually impossible trace by online authorities.

 There is also no dollars exchanged in this dodgy process, the online provider only will accept bitcoin currency as it financially untraceable and will cut out any risk of incriminating bank records being searched.